learn-co-curriculum/dsc-feature-selection-methods/README.md

 ## Wrapper Methods

 Now let's use Recursive Feature elimination (RFE) to try out a wrapper method.
 You'll notice that sci-kit learn has a built in RFECV function, which automatically determines the optimal number of features to keep when it is run based off the estimator that is passed into it.
-Here it is in action
+Here it is in action:

 ```python